© Sohan Ariel Hayes

 “Add an ironing board and a spray pack of windex, a pop-up toaster and an intricate patterning of imitation Persian carpets, and you have a gorgeous set for which Oscar Wilde, if he were living today, would surely applaud designer Zoë Atkinson”

-Zoë studied scenography at The Prague Academy of The Performing Arts, The International Institute of Figurative Theatre (Czech Republic), and at the Institute International de la Marionette in France, under Josef Svoboda.
-Since returning to Australia in 1997 she has designed over sixty productions for theatre, dance, puppetry and opera.
+Zoë Atkinson studied Scenography at The Prague Academy of The Performing Arts, The International Institute of Figurative Theatre (Czech Republic), and at the Institute International de la Marionette in France, under Josef Svoboda.
+Since returning to Australia in 1997 she has designed for theatre, dance, puppetry, opera and museums.

-Zoë's work in opera includes The Flying Dutchman for New Zealand Opera and Elektra for The Western Australian Opera Company with Thin Ice, both directed by Matt Lutton; and the costumes for the Opera Conference production La Fanciulla del West, which was directed by Nigel Jamieson with seasons in Adelaide, Sydney, Perth and Brisbane.
+Zoë's works in opera include the Tom Waits and William Burroughs opera The Black Rider for Malthouse Theatre and Victorian Opera, The Flying Dutchman for New Zealand Opera and Elektra for The Western Australian Opera Company with Thin Ice, both directed by Matt Lutton; and the costumes for the Opera Conference production La Fanciulla del West, which was directed by Nigel Jamieson with seasons in Adelaide, Sydney, Perth and Brisbane.
 Recent theatre work includes On The Misconception of Oedipus with Malthouse Theatre and Signs of Life for Black Swan Theatre.
 Other shows for Black Swan Theatre include Plainsong, Away, Copenhagen, The Unexpected Man, The Carnivores, Uncle Vanya, The Crucible and Jandamarra.

-Some of Zoë's other works of note include The Splinter Group’s landmark production Lawn (Brisbane Powerhouse/Berlin Schaubuhne), which won three Green Room Awards, and was nominated for three Helpmann Awards,); UK duo Ridiculusmus’ Importance of Being Earnest, directed by Jude Kelly OBE, commissioned by the London Barbican BITE Festival; and the Carry Grant Players’ Hunting of the Snark (Maison de la Culture de Nevers et Neviere, Sydney Festival 2006, Festival Mondial des Theatres de Marionettes, Charleville-Mezieres 2008), which she co-devised and designed with a small rabble of serious artists seeking respite from contemporary puppetry.
+Some of Zoë's other works of note include The Splinter Group’s landmark production Lawn (Brisbane Powerhouse/Berlin Schaubühne), which won three Green Room Awards, and was nominated for three Helpmann Awards; UK duo Ridiculusmus’ Importance of Being Earnest, directed by Jude Kelly OBE and commissioned by the London Barbican BITE Festival; and the Carry Grant Players’ Hunting of the Snark (Maison de la Culture de Nevers et Neviere, Sydney Festival 2006, Festival Mondial des Theatres de Marionettes, Charleville-Mezieres 2008), which she co-devised and designed with a small rabble of serious artists seeking respite from contemporary puppetry.

 In 2006 Zoë was the recipient of the Helpmann Award for Best Costume Design for the Malthouse Theatre/Black Swan co-production The Odyssey.
 She has also received a Melbourne Green Room Award for Best Theatre Production for On The Misconception of Oedipus, which she co-devised with Tom Wright and Matt Lutton, and designed (Malthouse Theatre, 2012, nominated for every award in its category); Equity Guild Awards for Best Designer (The Crucible, Black Swan), twice for Best Production (Plainsong, Black Swan and Skin Tight, Perth Theatre Company), and the Dance Australia Critics Survey Award for Best New Work (The Drover’s Wives, Steamworks Arts).
 In 2000 Zoë was awarded the Young Australian of the Year for the Arts.